 The rumor began circulating in 2005 with false information about several charities attempting to deter potential donors from making financial gifts.
 It tends to recirculate around the holidays when many people are planning their year-end giving.
 Goodwill is listed in the email next to a fictional CEO, Mark Curran, who allegedly makes $2.3 million a year.
-This is not true, and we want to correct any perception that our CEO makes millions of dollars.
-He doesn't.
+This is not true, and Mark Curran doesn't even exist.
+We want to correct any perception that our CEO makes millions of dollars.
+She doesn't.

 Here are the facts: